Revolutionizing Out-of-School Time Learning

 Tyler’s Camp

 Summer is a time for kids to run wild & explore—a time to play, sprint, create, take chances, learn, & grow.
-At Tyler’s Camp, campers take on a range of activities, courses, and projects across disciplines, which might include everything from basketball, field hockey, and soccer to painting, dance, and percussion.
+At Tyler’s Camp, campers take on a range of activities, courses, and projects across disciplines, which might include everything from basketball, volleyball and soccer to painting, dance, and cooking.
 During their summer at Tyler’s Camp, kids will experience programming that responds to their interests, their academic growth, and their personal growth.
-Tyler’s Camp has partnered with a team of expert educators, including STRIVE, to create a diverse community of leaders to support campers throughout the summer.
+Tyler’s Camp has partnered with a team of expert educators to create a diverse community of leaders to support campers throughout the summer.

 Learn More